 Working in the field has a unique set of challenges and risks.
 At Outdoor Adventures we recognize those hazards and have worked with researchers on campus to compile a menu of training's that will give you the tools, tips and tricks to help mitigate some of the risk associated with field work.
 Currently we are offering courses in basic field safety, wilderness medicine, glacier travel and crevasse rescue, swift water rescue and new this spring small aircraft (fixed wing and helicopter safety).

 Field Safety 101

 This is a seven hour course designed to give students and introduction to the concepts and techniques of being comfortable in the backcountry.
-We will cover clothing systems, tents, stoves, water treatment, bear safety, minimizing impact and other topics for maintaining comfort and safety in the backcountry.
+We will cover clothing systems, tents, stoves, water treatment, bear safety, minimizing impact, student rights, communication and other topics for maintaining comfort and safety in the backcountry.
 The course will be presented as a mixture of lecture and hands-on with the class happening both inside and outside.

 Wilderness First Aid

 Working in the field will expose you to hazards and situations different than in urban areas.
 Prepare yourself to better handle some of those medical emergencies by taking this 20 hr course.
 Over those 20 hrs you will cover topics such as, the critical systems, incident management, wound cleaning and much more.
 Course fees include textbook, certification and instruction.

 When:April 4th and 5th 2017, 8am-6pm

 Sign-up now at Outdoor Adventures!
 Limited to 18 spots.